leogx9r/DiscordCrypt/README.md

 # Verifying Signatures

-For every release starting with version [`1.2.4`](https://gitlab.com/leogx9r/DiscordCrypt/tags/v1.2.4), we [sign](https://www.gnupg.org/gph/en/manual/x135.html) the built file using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) for increased security.
+For every release starting with version [`1.2.4`](https://gitlab.com/leogx9r/DiscordCrypt/tags/v1.2.4), we [sign](https://www.gnupg.org/gph/en/manual/x135.html) the plugin using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) for increased security.

 ***You should ALWAYS verify the signature of this plugin before using it to ensure it has not been maliciously